nandac/letterloom/tests/test-invalid-date/test.typ

 ///
 /// Synopsis:
 /// Test case that validates the letterloom function properly handles invalid
-/// date parameters by testing various error conditions for the `date` field.
+/// date parameters by testing type validation and content validation
+/// for the `date` field.
 ///
 /// Purpose:
 /// Ensures that the validation system correctly identifies and reports errors